 Molly is an amazing resource.
 As a doctor, I’m telling you that she knows more about nutrition and healthy eating than most doctors.
-I had a chance to take a sneak peek at her new 5 week program, and it’s the perfect owner’s manual for your body.
-Thank you Molly for this platform, and for all of the work you do.
+I had a chance to take a sneak peek at her programs, and it’s the perfect owner’s manual for your body.
+Thank you Molly for this platform and for all of the work you do.

-In closing, my thoughts here are not meant to paint the medical system as evil or belittle the work that doctors do.
+In closing, my thoughts here are not meant to paint the healthcare system in the US as evil or belittle the work that doctors do.
 Nor do I take the suffering of patients lightly who look to their doctors, nurse practitioners and physician assistants for help.

 Medications have become the iPods of technology.
 They promise so much, yet alone they are completely useless in accomplishing what they are advertised to do.
 Your health is in your hands, it is your responsibility, and it is not to be taken lightly because it is precious.